 A survey of women and girls in the UK published in April 2021 revealed the shocking reality of violence in everyday life.
-One of the main goals of the survey was to determine the prevalence of physical, sexual, and online-based violence women experience before and after they turn 18 years old.
+One of the main goals of the survey was to determine the prevalence of physical, sexual, and online-based violence women experience.
+This was both before and after they turned 18 years old.

 Currently, the most referred to number comes from the UK government’s Office for National Statistics, which estimates one in five women have experienced some form of sexual violence since the age of 16.

-- Half of survey respondents (51%) reported having woken up to their male partner sexually assaulting them.
+• Half of the survey respondents (51%) reported having woken up to their male partner sexually assaulting them.
 That means over 11,200 women had this experience out of everyone who responded to the survey.

-- Image-based sexual abuse is a growing issue with 17% of participants having had nude photos or videos that they did not know had been taken then shared without their consent.
+• Image-based sexual abuse is a growing issue.
+17% of participants reported having nude photos or videos taken and shared without their consent.

 This survey covers a range of different types of violence, and as a result, it has shined a light on the issue of sexual entitlement.